asemidotsky/dev-wiki/README.md

 **Knowledge is Power.**

-Languages, technologies, practices and other interesting things related to software development.
+Software architecture, languages, technologies, practices and other interesting things related to software development.